Caution: This post contains graphic discussions of human anatomy and sex acts.

 However, Robertson makes a sensible point.
 Along with providing intense pleasure for the man and woman, sexual intercourse through the vagina does have more to offer than anal sex: It can create a new human being who is made in the image and likeness of God.
 The creation of the child serves as a sign of the couple’s faithful, total, and lifelong gift of self to one another.

 I also think it’s perfectly valid to ask if the anus, which primarily serves the body in waste disposal, is “for” sex.
-Websites that promote anal sex admit, “The rectum is not built to have things go in; only out.
-The vagina stretches to let in a penis and give birth, but a rectum does not.”
-(Source – Caution: explicit material).
-Even pro-LGBT cancer awareness websites acknowledge that men who have anal sex with men are between 20 and 40 times more likely to develop anal cancer.
+And even pro-LGBT cancer awareness websites acknowledge that men who have anal sex with men are between twenty and forty times more likely to develop anal cancer.

 It boggles my mind that in our culture even raising the question of whether or not anal sex is a good idea is labeled “bigotry” and the topic is deemed unworthy of discussion.